Query Contract UI | Developers

 We can write a similar function for set_receive_ui:

-static void set_receive_ui(ethQueryContractUI_t *msg, context_t *context) {
+static bool set_receive_ui(ethQueryContractUI_t *msg, context_t *context) {

 // Set the title